DataDog/hiring-engineers/answers.md

 > * You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 [Here are instructions](https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md#vagrant) for setting up a Vagrant Ubuntu VM.
 We strongly recommend using minimum `v.
 16.04` to avoid dependency issues.
 > * You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.

 As my host OS is Windows 10 x64, I opted for VMware Workstation 15 to set up my guest VM (Ubuntu 18.04).
+VMWare makes it easy and convenient to run VMs on Windows - it provides excellent tools for host/guest communication and sharing, as well as arguably the best support for HDPI displays.

 > Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.